 - Mission Trip – Plan an adventure that will last a lifetime and beyond and participate in a family mission trip.
 There are many organizations and churches that sponsor local and distant mission trips.
 This could be the best week or two of your family’s life!

-- Family Experience Box – Create a monthly experience gift for the whole family.
+- Family Experience Box – Creating monthly experience gifts for the whole family can extend the joy of giving for a longer time than just once.
 In the experience box, put twelve envelopes with one envelope for each month.
 Add things like tickets to the local ice cream parlor, roller skating, baseball game tickets, restaurant gift cards, zoo lights tickets, concert tickets, or whatever other experiences you’d like to gift.
 Put all of the envelopes in a fancy box and “do not open until……” on each envelope to create excitement and suspense.

 This could be the perfect gift for a college student, grandchildren, experience gift for grandparents, or tailored to the interests of anyone on your gift list.